brunoeduardo/webpack-materialDesign/README.md

-**AngularJS study project**
+**Study project**

-This is a AngularJS project with the MArvel API.
-The project objective is only to study and to apply AngularJS techniques.
+This is a project with the Marvel API.
+The project objective is to study the integration with AngularJS, Webpack and Material Design techniques.

 ---